Global anthropogenic temperature change

 ozone depletion up to 8 % in the middle stratosphere.

-ozone depletion in the stratosphere propagates down, leading to a warming by up
+of the ozone depletion in the stratosphere propagates down, leading to a warming

-to 1 K averaged over 46 years over Europe during the winter season.
-Thus
+by up to 1 K averaged over 46 years over Europe during the winter season.
+Thus,

-confirming EEP is able to affect atmospheric chemical composition, dynamics,
+confirming EEP can affect atmospheric chemical composition, dynamics, and

 Natural EEP is